RSE-NI/qub-eeecs-python/README.md

 ### Installation with a Docker image

 If you have installed directly to your machine, you don't have to worry about this section.
-This is ONLY if you wish to run the necessary tools under a container environment.
+This is ONLY if you wish to run the necessary tools under a container environment and have Docker installed (https://docs.docker.com/get-docker/).

 Fire up a terminal and enter `docker pull continuumio/anaconda3`